simonesilvestroni/m2m-website/README.md

 ## To do

-Still a lot to improve:
+- [ ] Implement a dark mode switch.

-- DRY isn't that good.
+- [ ] Polish the SASS theme, remove specificity.
-- Implement a dark mode switch.
+- [ ] Improve DRY.
-- Polish the SASS theme removing specificity.
+- [ ] Eradicate Mailchimp, switch to Freelist or something else.
-- Quit with the git crazy commits.
+- [ ] Quit with the crazy git commits.